The Teacher As A Professional DUMF4021

 Short Description

-The course has been developed to enhance the understanding of students of primary education in Scotland and beyond, the role of the teacher in the system and how that role might be best developed.
+The course has been developed to enhance students' understanding of primary education in Scotland and beyond, the role of the teacher in the system and how that role might be best developed.
 It aims to sensitize students to important issues of teacher professionalism and identity and give them an understanding of what it means to be a teacher in the 21st century.
-Unlike previous courses on the MAPE programme, this course explores the art of teaching from a sociological perspective.
 It also supports understanding of the professional development agenda, including the need for CPD over the career span.
-It prepares students for professional learning leading to achievement of the Standard for Full Registration.

 Timetable